3xcellent/cutthroat_ping_pong/README.md

 I want to figure out a good rotation for Three-player Ping Pong that allows each person the same opportunity to make points from serving and receiving.

-I still need to figure out what happens with in a tie at 11 points.
+Still to be determined is what happens in a tie at 11 points.
+Still need to win by two?
+First to 11?